 To sharpen its engagement with EU Member States considered to be modest and moderate innovators, the EIT offers the possibility of forging structured bilateral cooperation agreements, in the form of MoUs, with individual governments that express an interest.
 These MoUs serve as a platform for enhanced bilateral cooperation, joint activities, and national co-financing of EIT KIC activities.
 Through the process of forging these agreements, EU Member States and the EIT can align with one other’s strategic priorities and enhance innovation at the national and regional levels.
 The MoUs are implemented through jointly drawn-up annual Action Plans, which establish a detailed path forward in terms of timelines and indicators for measuring success.
 So far, the EIT has signed MoUs with four EU Member States.
 Numerous additional MoUs are currently under consideration.

-Horizon 2020, the EU’s framework programme for research and innovation, allows third countries to gain access to its actions and funding through an arrangement called association.
+Horizon Europe, the EU’s framework programme for research and innovation, allows third countries to gain access to its actions and funding through an arrangement called association.
 Associated Countries conclude agreements with the EU to join the framework programme as partners.
-The EIT works closely with these partners through programmes such as the EIT Regional Innovation Scheme (EIT RIS), the EIT Global Outreach, and broad integration into the EIT Community’s activities.
+The conclusion of the majority of association agreements for Horizon Europe is expected within 2021.
+The EIT has worked closely with the Associated Countries to Horizon 2020, the EU’s previous framework programme for research and innovation, through programmes such as the EIT Regional Innovation Scheme (EIT RIS), the EIT Global Outreach, and broad integration into the EIT Community’s activities.
+The EIT will continue this close cooperation with Associated Countries in full alignment with Horizon Europe provisions.

-Here’s a glimpse into our cooperation with Associated Countries:
+Here’s a glimpse of our cooperation with Associated Countries under Horizon 2020:

 - In the framework of EIT RIS, several KICs work with partners from Bosnia and Herzegovina, Northern Macedonia and Serbia, while EIT Hubs have been established in the latter.